 As with many other methods of sobering up on this list, there’s very little hard scientific data on how working out affects THC inside the body, so take any advice on this topic (including our own) with a grain of salt.
 But for our money?
 We just don’t see it likely to make that much of a difference.

 Take a Shower

 Similar to the above, the thought that getting the blood flowing will help decrease a cannabis high is core to the idea of taking a shower to help you sober up (whether or not it’s a hot or cold shower depends entirely on the person passing along this advice).
 Unfortunately, taking a shower was once classic advice for sobering up from alcohol but has been disproven over the years, much like drinking coffee.
 So, for the same reasons as exercise, we think this one isn’t going to be very effective.

 Sobering Up With CBD?

 A newcomer to the usual advice on the subject, and one with a bit of controversy.
 In a 2012 study, researchers showed that CBD acted as a strong CB1 antagonist, essentially meaning that it has the potential to ‘overpower’ and dethrone THC from our cannabinoid receptors.
 Thus, take CBD, sober up from too much THC.

-Whether you’re feeling the side effects of a bad high or just headed in for an unexpected shift, we hope our tips on how to sober up from the effects of THC has been helpful.
+Whether you’re feeling the side effects of a bad high or just headed in for an unexpected shift, we hope our tips on how to sober up from the effects of THC have been helpful.
 Our overall winner?
-A few tablets of ibuprofin (and maybe some CBD oil just to be sure) sound like your best bet.
+A few tablets of ibuprofen (and maybe some CBD oil, just to be sure) sound like your best bet.
 Happy smoking (or sobering up)!